How to Forecast in Excel Based on Historical Data (4 Methods)

 Apply Fill Handle Tool to Forecast Based on Historical Data

-• First, select the values C5:C16 and hover your mouse cursor in the bottom right corner of cell C16.
-The fill handle tool will appear.
+• Hover your mouse cursor over the bottom right corner of cell C16.
+The Fill Handle tool will appear as a small square.

 Apply Fill Handle Tool to Forecast Based on Historical Data